ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 ---
 ### Connecting to your vps
- - SSH as root into your vps (Your root password can usually be found on your host vps website): https://www.howtogeek.com/311287/how-to-connect-to-an-ssh-server-from-windows-macos-or-linux/
+ - SSH as root into your vps (Your root password can usually be found on your host vps website): https://www.linode.com/docs/guides/connect-to-server-over-ssh-on-windows/
- - In Windows use puTTy (ssh tunneling for vnc: https://helpdeskgeek.com/how-to/tunnel-vnc-over-ssh/)
  - In Linux use

  		ssh root@ip.address -L 5901:localhost:5901